just-install/just-install/README.md

 If you like more traditional means of installation then download [just-install.msi](http://go.just-install.it) and double click the file to install it yourself.

+If you would like to automatically install programs when `just-install.exe` is launched, use the customizer [here](http://just-install.it/customizer.html).

 ## Usage